ghaiklor/blog.ghaiklor.com/_posts/2015-08-23-how-does-node.js-work.md

 ---
 title: How does Node.js work?
+excerpt: >-
-excerpt: Were you ever wondering how Node.js works inside out?
+  Were you ever wondering how Node.js works inside out?
 How JavaScript gets access to file systems, network, etc?
 How C++ code becomes callable from JavaScript?
 These and many other questions are answered here!
-header:
-  overlay_filter: 0.5
-  overlay_image: assets/uploads/2015-08-23/node-js.jpg
-  caption: 'Photo Credit: Prince Pal'
-  teaser: assets/uploads/2015-08-23/node-js.jpg
 categories:
   - Explained
 tags:
   - node.js
   - javascript
   - c++
   - virtual machine
   - v8
+header:
+  overlay_image: assets/uploads/2015-08-23/node-js.jpg
+  overlay_filter: 0.5
+  caption: 'Photo Credit: Prince Pal'
+  teaser: assets/uploads/2015-08-23/node-js.jpg
 ---

 Hi everyone!
 My name is Eugene Obrezkov, and today I want to talk about one of the “scariest” platforms — Node.js.
 I will answer one of the most complicated questions about Node.js — “**How does Node.js work?**”.